 Output Parameters in SQL Stored Procedure Example 2

 In this example, we explain to you how to use both Input and Output Parameters in a single Stored procedure.
-Please refer to Input Parameters in a Stored Procedure article to know how to use input parameters in a stored procedure.
+Please refer to the Input Parameters in a Stored Procedure article to know how to use input parameters in a stored procedure.

 CREATE PROCEDURE [dbo].[spEmployeeProfession] @LastName VARCHAR(50), @EmployeeProfession VARCHAR(50) OUTPUT AS BEGIN SELECT @EmployeeProfession = [Occupation] FROM [EmployeeDuplicates] WHERE [LastName] = @LastName END